dfinity/awesome-internet-computer/README.md

 - [Reversi](https://github.com/ninegua/reversi) - A multiplayer Reversi game on Internet Computer.

-- [Superheroes](https://github.com/enzoh/superheroes) - A simple CRUD application that demonstrates using Motoko and React to create your own universe of superheroes that runs on the Internet Computer .
+- [Superheroes](https://github.com/enzoh/superheroes) - A simple CRUD application that demonstrates using Motoko and React to create your own universe of superheroes that runs on the Internet Computer.

-- [Fullstack To-do](https://github.com/krpeacock/simple-to-do) - Extension of the to-do example app with a frontend, using a minimal webpack dev-server configuration, web components, and unit and integration testing
+- [Fullstack To-do](https://github.com/krpeacock/simple-to-do) - Extension of the to-do example app with a frontend, using a minimal webpack dev-server configuration, web components, and unit and integration testing.